 Any student who has enrolled in an academic program at DTC may request an official transcript.
-The Official Transcript of Record shall consist of a summary of the courses needed to complete a program of study.
+The official transcript of record shall consist of a summary of the courses needed to complete a program of study.
 Request for Official Transcript is the authorization from the student to DTC to release the above defined transcript of the student's record.
 An Official Transcript of Record is released upon request of the student.
 Such requests must be made in writing either by completing the Request for Official Transcript form or by writing a letter.
 All written requests must be signed by the student.

 Transcripts will be issued as soon as possible after receipt of the request and a \$5.00 processing fee is collected.
-All outstanding debts and obligations to DTC must be cleared prior to release of transcript.
+All outstanding debts and obligations to DTC must be cleared prior to release of an official transcript directly to the student.